yanekyuk/ders/LING334/MidtermI_.md

 5. What is the role of the right hemisphere in normal language functioning?

-   > As evidenced by language impairments associated with right-hemisphere damage, the patients with the damaged brain sometimes produce abnormal intonation controur when they speak, and hey may have difficulty recognizing the emotional tone of an utterance.
+   > As evidenced by language impairments associated with right-hemisphere damage, the patients with the damaged brain sometimes produce abnormal intonation contour when they speak, and hey may have difficulty recognizing the emotional tone of an utterance.
 They also have difficulty understanding jokes and sarcasm, along with interpreting figurative language, and following indirect requests.
 These difficulties suggest that right-hemisphere may be involved in the pragmatic aspects of language use.
 Some ERP scans also show that the right hemisphere is activated by semantic processing.

 6. What is the evidence that the left hemisphere is specialized for language in children?

    > Young infants show greater activation in the left hemisphere when presented with a variety of acoustics signals, not only speech.
-With newborns, it foundthat speech elicits greater left-hemisphere activation than does the same speech signal played in reverse (which removes the speech-like quality of the sound).
+With newborns, it found that speech elicits greater left-hemisphere activation than does the same speech signal played in reverse (which removes the speech-like quality of the sound).
 Another evidence is that, in children who had learned to speak already, left-hemisphere damage is more likely to result in aphasia, whereas in children who did not acquire the language yet it less likely to result in aphasia.

 7. Children recover from aphasia more quickly and more completely than adults do.
 Why?

    > That’s related to the plasticity of their brain.
-Although right hemisphere is better at processing language naturally, a healthy person would just strengten the neural pathways accordingly to this natural inclination.
+Although right hemisphere is better at processing language naturally, a healthy person would just strengthen the neural pathways accordingly to this natural inclination.
 Meaning that, during their first years of language development, right hemisphere is being trained to process this development, in the end, resulting in a productive system that rooted in the right part of the brain.
 But if the right part of the brain is unavailable during the language development, then left hemisphere is included in the process of the development.
 Thus resulting in a language development in the left brain that no adult can achieve after they already did the same in right-hemisphere during the initial language development (because left hemisphere is already developed not the process the language that much).

 8. What is neural plasticity, and what causes its decline?

    > Neural plasticity is the brain’s ability to create specific areas for specific functions.
-When these specific areas for their specific functions are used over and over, the ties between the neurons are strenghtened in a way to make these functions easier for the brain to process.
+When these specific areas for their specific functions are used over and over, the ties between the neurons are strengthened in a way to make these functions easier for the brain to process.
 In the end, the brain would end up in some kind of tendency to “take the road more travelled by” and thus rendering itself unable to deconstruct the pathways and “make any difference” if required.

 9. What is meant by the critical period hypothesis, and what is the evidence regarding this hypothesis?

-   > It is the notion that a biologically determined period exists during which language acquisiton must occur, if it is to occur at all.
+   > It is the notion that a biologically determined period exists during which language acquisition must occur, if it is to occur at all.
 Evidence for it comes from "Wild” Children who grew up as isolates from society and without the knowledge of language.
 When these children were found, it was found out that it was too late for them to acquire language

 10. What kind of evidence would support the notion that human language is genetically based?
 What do the data suggest?